 Here is a little poem to show off Comic Sans.

 Of course, several styles are available.
-Below the regular and bold version are compared.
+Below the regular and bold versions are compared.

 What do you use Comic Sans for?